Quantum spin liquids on the diamond lattice: PSG classification for diamond lattice

 Given the symmetry group $\mathcal{O}\in\{T_1,T_2,T_3,S_4,\bar{C}_3,\mathcal{T}\}$, the allowed PSG solutions for the diamond lattice are obtained using the algebraic relations given in Eqs.~\eqref{eq:id_relation} by associating a gauge transformation $G_\mathcal{O}$ with each of the symmetry operations $\mathcal{O}$.
 The important point is that these relations are required to be fulfilled only up to the IGG, and not the identity.
 The resulting generalized algebraic relations incorporating the corresponding gauge transformations are given in Appendix~\ref{sec:genric_gauge_con}.

-Since the diamond lattice is bipartite, one can define unfrustrated Ans\"atze with IGG~$\in SU(2)$, corresponding to the following PSG solutions [see Appendix~\ref{app:su2_psg_derivation}].
+Since the diamond lattice is bipartite, one can define unfrustrated \textit{Ans\"atze} with IGG~$\in SU(2)$, corresponding to the following PSG solutions [see Appendix~\ref{app:su2_psg_derivation}].

 Here, the $\eta$-parameters are integers which take values $\pm1$ and $(g_\mathcal{T}(\mu), g_{S_4}(\mu), g_{\bar{C}_3}(\mu))\in SU(2)$.
-As a consequence of the different possible values of some $\eta$-parameters, we find a total of eight $SU(2)$ PSGs which are summarized in Table~\ref{table:su2_psg}.
+As a consequence of the different possible values of some $\eta$ parameters, we find a total of eight $SU(2)$ PSGs which are summarized in Table~\ref{table:su2_psg}.

 Upon fixing the IGG~$\in U(1)$, and working in the canonical gauge~\cite{Wen-2002}, both real and imaginary hopping terms are allowed and the corresponding PSG associated with a symmetry operation $\mathcal{O}$ takes the generic form $G_\mathcal{O}(r,\mu)=g_3(\phi_\mathcal{O}(r,\mu))(\dot{\iota}\tau^1)^{w_\mathcal{O}}$.
 Here, we use the notation $g_3(\xi)=e^{\dot{\iota}\xi\tau^3}$, where $\xi$ is a $U(1)$ phase; $w_\mathcal{O}$ can take values $0$ and $1$.
-We obtain the following solutions [see Appendix~\ref{app:u1_psg_derivation}].
+We obtain the following solutions (see Appendix~\ref{app:u1_psg_derivation}).

 We find a total of 62 $U(1)$ PSGs which are listed in Table~\ref{table:u1_psg}.
 It is worth noting the presence of solutions corresponding to $w_\mathcal{T}=0$ is a unique feature of the diamond lattice and is connected to it bipartite nature.
-Such solutions do not exist on non-bipartite geometries such as the pyrochlore~\cite{Liu-2021} and hyperkagome~\cite{Huang-2017} lattices.
+Such solutions do not exist on non bipartite geometries such as the pyrochlore~\cite{Liu-2021} and hyperkagome~\cite{Huang-2017} lattices.
 From a technical perspective, such a characteristic is accompanied by the appearance of a sublattice-dependant projective solution of time-reversal symmetry.
-Consequently, this permits the existence of nonvanishing time-reversal symmetric Ans\"atze.
-Another unique feature of the diamond lattice is the appearance of the $U1C$ class (i.e., with $\chi_1=\pi/2$) which respects both the lattice space group as well as time-reversal symmetry.
-On the contrary, on the pyrochlore lattice~\cite{Liu-2021}, this class of solutions respects the lattice space group symmetry but breaks time-reversal symmetry, thus giving rise to chiral spin liquid Ans\"atze.
+Consequently, this permits the existence of nonvanishing time-reversal symmetric \textit{Ans\"atze}.
+Another unique feature of the diamond lattice is the appearance of an \textit{Ansatz} with $\chi_1=\pi/2$ (referred to as Class-C) which respects both the lattice space group as well as time-reversal symmetry.
+On the contrary, on the pyrochlore lattice~\cite{Liu-2021}, this class of solutions respects the lattice space group symmetry but breaks time-reversal symmetry, thus giving rise to chiral spin liquid \textit{Ans\"atze}.

-Upon further lowering the IGG to $\mathds{Z}_2$, we obtain the following PSG solutions [see Appendix~\ref{app:z2_psg_derivation}]
+Upon further lowering the IGG to $\mathds{Z}_2$, we obtain the following PSG solutions (see Appendix~\ref{app:z2_psg_derivation})